 Mint is fragrant perennial plant that can be grown indoors as a houseplant or outdoors in the garden.
 The versatile plant can be used in culinary applications, for medicinal purposes, to freshen the air or breath, keep bugs at bay, or simply to look at.
-The many varieties of mint, including peppermint: (Mentha x piperita), spearmint (Mentha spicata), pennyroyal (Mentha pulegium) and citrus mint (Mentha x piperita var. citrata) all have one thing in common – a square stem.
+The many varieties of mint, including peppermint: (Mentha x piperita), spearmint (Mentha spicata), pennyroyal (Mentha pulegium), chocolate mint, pineapple mint, and citrus mint (Mentha x piperita var. citrata) all have one thing in common – a square stem.

 Use these tips for growing mint so you can start enjoying this fragrant plant right away!

 Mint, a hardy perennial, will tolerate partial shade and prefers a moist, loamy soil when being grown outdoors.
 Aim for a place with at least six hours or sunlight per day.
 Since mint is a great deterrent for insects, it’s perfect for placing around a patio or other outdoor seating area.
 Your guests will thank you!